Theory of

 Body Odor Support : General : Insult Magnets – Fellow insult magnets, I have found something on the web that I believe could help you.
 It has helped me, but then everybody's not the same.
 I'm always searching on the internet for anything on dealing with bullies or on handling insults.
 I think I have found a treasure.
 This site can seem confusing and if you have any problems with it, let me know and I'll try to help.
 The point is, I feel so much better and safer in public now and I want you all to experience the same.

 This site has a compilation of insults http://www.taxi1010.com/sunporch.htm received by people and their responses to the insults or suggested responses.
 Look down under U, and you'll find "uggh"; under Y, you'll find "yuck".
 This came from me submitting a letter asking for help with those two words that really hurt me everytime someone yelled them.
 There's a link that says "From Someone who Smells" where the site creator responded to my letter.
 His response is weird but his suggestions actually helped me.
 You will not agree with all the responses but you will get the idea.
-Each insult is followed by a two-word "bridge" that is meant to deflect the insult and take away its power to hurt you and meant to confuse the other person and take away their sting.
+Each insult is followed by two-word "wings" that are meant to deflect the insult and take away its power to hurt you and meant to confuse the other person and take away their sting.
 The following phrase, well I don't quite get that part.
-But the bridges do make me feel better.
+But the wings do make me feel better.

 This explains the site a little more and has comments from other people. http://www.taxi1010.com/winecellar.htm#bridges